ralf-boltshauser/mcp-typescript-server-starter/README.md

 ## Usage Modes

+This server supports two main communication modes:

+1. **STDIO Mode**
+   - Ideal for local development and basic testing
+   - Direct process communication
+   - Used by most MCP clients by default
+   - Perfect for running servers locally
+   - Simple to set up and use

+2. **SSE Mode**
+   - Better for production deployments
+   - HTTP/SSE communication
+   - Can be converted to STDIO using npm packages (covered later)
+   - Enables remote access to your server
+   - More scalable and production-ready

+Choose STDIO for local development and SSE when you need to deploy your server for remote access.

 ### STDIO Mode (Direct Process Communication)

 This mode is ideal for direct integration with tools like Cursor or Claude Desktop.